 This pact between Cupertino and Redmond proved disastrous for Apple.
 While it produced the desired effect of buying short-term peace, it set the scene for Apple’s troubled 1990s.
 It also paved the way for Microsoft’s subsequent dominance of the software industry.

 Relations soured a couple of years later when Windows 2.0 arrived, looking far closer to the Macintosh interface than the original Windows.
-Apple alleged that Microsoft copied 189 different design elements illegally — only for Judge William Schwarzer to rule that the interface elements for the new Windows were covered by the existing license between Apple and Microsoft.
+Apple alleged that Microsoft copied 189 different design elements illegally.
+However, Judge William Schwarzer ruled that the existing license between Apple and Microsoft covered the interface elements in the new version of Windows.